13055ecam/Color-detection-module/README.md

 ##### Adjust range color
 - Maintain your cursor in the center of the cube
 - Take note of the RGB color
-- Change the color range in the code (color_detection.py)
+- Change the color range in the code (color_detection.py) and save the file.
 ![z](/Pictures/image4.png)

 ##### ROS